Marzlio/Inactive-AD-Account-Handler/README.md

 - `Domain`, `ExcludeOU`, `TargetOU`: Define LDAP paths for the domain and organizational units.
 - `SMTPServer`, `FromEmail`, `ToEmail`: Set up email notification details.
 - `DisableThresholdDays`: Define the inactivity threshold for disabling accounts.
-- `ReadOnlyMode`: Enable or disable changes to AD for testing purposes.

 ## Detailed Usage